Looking for a Royal Rose-Scented Cupcakes Recipe?

-- In a small saucepan over medium high heat, mix all of the ingredients for the simple syrup.
-Get the mixture to a boil, then reduce to a low heat.
+- In a small saucepan over medium-high heat, mix all of the ingredients for the simple syrup.
+Get the mixture to a boil, then reduce to low heat.
 Be sure the sugar is fully melted.
 Remove it from the heat until it has reduced marginally and allowed to cool.
 Remove the rose buds with a strainer.

 - Brush a layer of syrup on each cupcake after it has cooled.
 Brush on a second coat after it has dried and/or soaked in.

 RECOMMENDATION Save the simple syrup for your own drinks if you have some leftover.

 - In a big mixing bowl, cream together the shortening and flavouring to make the frosting.
 Gradually stir in the powdered sugar, a cup at a time, before the buttercream has stiffened.
 Fill a piping bag of icing and add frosting to the cupcakes.